 Think of it as your digital introduction—short, clear, and scroll-proof.

-Here’s why your bio matters more today:
+Here’s why your bio matters more than ever:

 A strong and clear bio of Twitter usually checks these boxes: